edoaprilianto/api-golang/README.md

 2. Running "docker-compose up"
 Noted : before running this command you must have **docker** and **docker-compose** installed in your system.

-3. if you have error , please run container or you can follow script below :
+3. if you have error , please restart container or you can follow script below :
    * docker-compose down
    * docker-compose up